-Our top pandemic travel tips are aimed at travellers considering international travel this year or travellers already planning a summer vacation abroad.
+Our top pandemic travel tips are aimed at travellers considering international travel this year or travellers already planning a vacation abroad.
 While many countries have opened up or are opening up, travel won’t be easy.
+In fact, for many it’s going to be extraordinarily challenging.
 There is a new travel normal for which you need to be prepared.
 Here’s a checklist.

-Whether you’re considering heading to Europe this summer or maybe even packing a bucket and spade to test out Thailand’s ‘Phuket Sandbox’, your pandemic travel checklist is going to include some things that pre-pandemic you probably could never have imagined having to do.
+Whether you’re considering a once-in-a-lifetime trip to Europe, Latin America, Africa, or Asia or maybe even packing a bucket and spade to test out Thailand’s ‘Phuket Sandbox’, your pandemic travel checklist is going to include some things that pre-pandemic you probably could never have imagined having to do before a holiday.

-These are my top pandemic travel tips for those of you planning an international trip, but first we have a favour to ask.
+These are our top pandemic travel tips for those of you considering and even planning an international trip, but first we have a favour to ask.
 Grantourismo is reader-funded.
 If you’ve found this post and others helpful, please consider supporting Grantourismo so that we can keep creating informative and inspirational travel content.

 Pandemic Travel Tips for Travellers Planning International Travel This Year